ximm/listerine/README.md

 Truth and completeness are not guaranteed, but they are engineered for.

+TODO:
+   Graphite for all behaviors
+   Update comments in Listerine to reflect refactored reality Implement paging and sorting of results, expose in Listerine API Investigate how to parse LUCENE style queries and mix with existing constraints

    RECIPE

    NOTE:     indexing cleaned items relies on graph being fully indexed with sub-collection/list/set, items cannot be correctly indexed UNTIL INDEX IS POPULATED WITH GRAPH